playportal-studio/PPSDK-Unity/README.md

        - MobileCoreServices.framework
        - SafariServices.framework

-    	- Select an attached target device
+    * Select an attached target device
 		- Tap "Play button" (run)
 		- App should build and run on the attached iOS device
-     	- If Xcode generates an error regarding Objective-c exceptions; fix in Xcode, by selecting "Project" / "Unity-iPhone" and search for "exception".
+     	- Note: If Xcode generates an error regarding Objective-c exceptions; fix error in Xcode by selecting "Project" / "Unity-iPhone" and search for "exception".
 Set "Enable Objective-C Exceptions" to "Yes".
 		- Tap "Play" button again

 -----